-We are again offering a 10% discount on all equine dental procedures done in our heated clinic from February 1 through March 15.
+We are again offering a 10% discount on all equine dental procedures done in our heated clinic from January 29 to March 2.
 Get a jump on spring and get your horse’s teeth in pristine shape.
 Call early for an appointment!
 (You can even drop your horse off in the morning and pick him up at the end of the day!)

 Proper dental care is vital to your horse’s health and well-being.
 Dental pain and discomfort can cause lack of concentration, which can create performance problems.
 Improper contact between the teeth can also lead to inefficient chewing, weight loss, bit discomfort, excessive tooth wear, tooth abcesses, and the premature loss of teeth

 The Foal's First Dental Exam

 Foals are born with 0–4 incisors, and 0–12 cheek teeth.
 A foal’s first dental exam should be performed shortly after birth, often during its neonatal exam.
 This exam can help identify any developmental abnormalities, such as an overbite or wry nose.